4 Steps to Risk Management in The Financial Close

 Implementing a comprehensive risk management framework is no minor feat, but the benefits will be visible throughout the organization, not just in the Office of Finance.
 Improving your risk management capabilities will help meet executive expectations for business growth while passing that knowledge and best practices through the organization.

-Finance professionals need to see issues and risks as they arise rather than later when that risk impacts the business so having increased collaboration and visibility can be the best way to identify and prevent risk.
+Finance professionals need to see issues and risks as they arise rather than later when that risk impacts the business.
 By investing in financial automation, organizations establish a risk management framework that enables finance to work more efficiently and proactively.
 Automation allows for increased visibility, transparency, standardization, and efficiency for cross-collaboration and real-time insights into potential risks before impacting the business.

 Written by: Lauren McCrohan